ubccpsc/classy/docs/instructor/features.md

 ## AutoTest

 AutoTest is a service that listens for push and comment events from configured repos on GitHub.
+AutoTest has the ability to start a container on every push event to analyze code based on logic that you program into a Docker container.

 Currently, AutoTest is tightly integrated with GitHub, although it has been designed so it could also receive grading requests through other means (e.g., through some form of REST-based invoker).
 The document below describes the current GitHub-oriented version of AutoTest.

-AutoTest can compute feedback either when a GitHub push event (e.g., a `git push`) is received or or when a user makes a comment on a commit (e.g., they use the GitHub web interface to make a comment that references the AutoTest bot).
+AutoTest can compute feedback either when a GitHub push event (e.g., a `git push`) is received or when a user makes a comment on a commit (e.g., they use the GitHub web interface to make a comment that references the AutoTest bot).
 The name of the bot is configurable, but we will use `@autobot` for the remainder of this document.
 These messages should take the form `@autobot <delivId> [flags]`.
 For example `@autobot #d1` or `@autobot #d4`.
 Flags do not need to be provided unless needed; the complete list of flags includes:

 * `#schedule` Schedules a commit for grading in the future when the student's quota is available again.
 For instance, by default calling `@autobot #d2` when the student still has 6 hours remaining before they can request again does not actually queue the submission for grading.
 By calling `@autobot #d2 #schedule` the submission will be automatically graded when the student's quota allows.
 Note: each student has only one `#schedule` slot; only the most recent `#schedule` event will be serviced; once this is complete the slot is available again.